 New York State law requires 176 days of actual student attendance.
 In addition, four professional days form part of the professional life of the Diocesan School Community totaling 180 days.

 To meet professional obligations to students and their parents, schools are required:

 A. To provide five hours of formal instruction for grades 1 through 8 per day.

-B. A once a month faculty meeting warranting a half day dismissal.
+B. Scheduled events/meetings warranting a half day dismissal.

 All students are expected to participate in class activities, assignments, projects, and homework.
-Report card grades are a combination of test marks, class participation and all of the above.
+Report card grades are a combination of assessments, class participation, homework, quizzes, behavior and projects.
 Our school is on a trimester reporting system.

 Homework is given to reinforce the learning process and to meet individual needs.
-Homework and class assignments may be used as a test grade, if material has been adequately covered.
-Each student in grades 1-8 will be required to use a homework notebook for their assignments.
+Homework and class assignments may be used as a test grade.
 For a child to benefit from the work assigned and to develop good study habits, a definite period of time and a quiet place should be provided.
 It is the responsibility of every parent and child to check homework for neatness and accuracy.
-Your signature on your child's homework indicates that you feel it is an acceptable standard.
 The amount of work given nightly is up to the discretion of the administration and faculty.
-In order to help our children become more responsible, they will not be permitted to call home if they have forgotten books, homework , projects, etc. Students who are absent from school must make an effort to make up the assigned work.
-Homework is posted on the school website on a daily basis.
-The copy machine may not be used by students to make copies of daywork, class notes, etc.
+In order to help our children become more responsible, they will not be permitted to call home if they have forgotten books, homework, projects, etc. Students who are absent from school must make up the assigned work.
+Homework is posted on the school website or Google classroom on a daily basis.

 Mandated Testing Programs